 You've seen the monitoring dashboards showing no errors while users are experiencing failures.
 In the aftermath, the assessment is always the same.
 Error logs were missing.
 Failure modes were never specified.
 Nobody had written a requirement for how the system should behave when things go wrong.
 When it's over, you still have to walk into that stakeholder meeting and explain it.

 Most teams have a prioritization problem, not a technical problem.
 That distinction is everything.
-It is also what most people miss.
+It is also what most people miss, especially as teams adopt agentic coding tools where the velocity of output accelerates faster than the reliability of the system underneath it.

 I have spent my career assessing systems and building reliable solutions.
 Whether it was medical devices, EV charging infrastructure, or rehabilitation robotics, I go deep, think across disciplines, and do not leave until it works.